 Screening may be conducted if a voice disorder is suspected.
 It may be triggered by concerns from individuals, parents, teachers, or health care providers.
 When deviations from normal voice are detected during screening, further evaluation is warranted.

-A comprehensive assessment is conducted for individuals suspected of having a voice disorder, using both standardized and nonstandardized measures (see ASHA resource on assessment tools, techniques, and data sources).
-Norms are based on age, gender, type of instrumentation used, cultural background, and dialect.
+A comprehensive assessment is conducted for individuals suspected of having a voice disorder, using both standardized and nonstandardized measures (see ASHA’s resource on assessment tools, techniques, and data sources).
 For a review of clinical voice assessments, see Roy et al. (2013).

 Diagnostic therapy may be performed as part of the comprehensive assessment to help in making a diagnosis and to determine if the individual is stimulable to voice therapy efforts.

-See the ASHA resource titled Person-Centered Focus on Function: Voice [PDF] for an example of assessment data consistent with ICF.
+See ASHA’s resource titled person-centered focus on function: voice [PDF] for an example of assessment data.